OpenShiftInAction/autoinstaller/README.md

 $ ansible-playbook -i inventory chapters/chapterX.yaml
 ```

 The autointaller automatically pulls the repository down on to your master server in the `/root` directory.
-You may find it helpful here if you need to quickly get back up and running.
+You may find it helpful there if you need to quickly get back up and running.

+## Contributing

+If you are an Ansible user and want to add general improvements, or especially addtional hypervisor platforms, PRs are _most definitely_ welcome!